 Capture for a few seconds, and the stop.
 You will notice that most (if not all) packets are emanating from the camera.

 Choose one of the data packets sent by the camera.
-Select one of the ‘Interleaved channel’ packets (see red arroe below) and confirm the IP addresses for the packet (both camera and Remote Lab computer).
+Select one of the ‘Interleaved channel’ packets (see red arrow below) and confirm the IP addresses for the packet (both camera and Remote Lab computer).